zkoss/zkdoc/zk_component_ref/Slider.md

 # Step

-By default, the slider will scroll to the position continuously when an user drags it.
+{% include versionSince\| 7.0.1 %} By default, the slider will scroll to the position continuously when an user drags it.
 If you prefer to scroll a discrete fixed amount on each step, you can set the amount of value of the `step` property.
 Step property is useful in decimal mode, slider's position value could be rounded to a fixed number by specifying step property.
 For example, if we want to retrieve the value from decimal slider in the range of 10.0 to 12.0.
 As the below picture shows, the default decimal show the value contains only one digit in fractional part.

 ![](dec_slider_no_step.png)